bqi1/cmput404-group-project/README.md

 Brian Qi (bqi1)
 Contribution:
-Server admin can now optionally require their OK for users to register
+Server admin can now optionally require their OK for users to register Can now link GitHub activity

 Hongfang Xu (hongfang)
 Contribution:
+Made Login/Register
+Worked on commenting on posts

 Wenwen Li (wenwen)
 Contribution:
+Worked on majority of friend requests stories

 Kyle Androschuk (kandrosc)
 Contribution:
+Worked on majority of posts

 Jacky Huang(jzhuang)
 Contribution:
+Worked on Liking posts

 External Sources used: